If new to Leica, one might get confused about the M and the R and the D and the C and the S letters:

 Leica V-Lux are a dSLR-looking digital camera that is not a SLR, made in coorporation with Panasonic who offers their Panasonic version of the same camera (different design, JPG-files optimized to reproduce asian skin tones where Leica is optimized to reproduce Western skin tones).
 The V-Lux 1 was introduced in 2008 and replaced by the V-Lux 2 in 2010.
 It works like dSLR.
 Cheap, effective, and with an integrated 35-400mm optical zoom lens.

 Leica C-Lux are the smallest digital consumer cameras, as for example as the 2010-introduced Leica C-Lux 20.

-Leica S Leica S2 is the new (December 2009) medium format Leica SLR camera system (with a hint to Leica's first digital camera, the S1 from 1996 - see further below).
+Leica S and Leica S2 is the new (September 2012 for the S and December 2009 for the Leica S2) medium format Leica SLR camera system (with a hint to Leica's first digital camera, the S1 from 1996 - see further below).

 Leica S2 working prototype of a 37.5 MP medium format digital camera as presented at Photokina 2008 with the 70mm Summarit-S ASPH CS autofocus lens.
 (Photo from Digital Photography)